Let's Talk About One of the Most Asked Questions on Forums...

 ⭐️ Product Too Thin and Uneven

 When I'm teaching my gel polish students, one of the things I always say is "thin to win."
 Gel polish should be applied in even thin layers from top to bottom, each layer perfectly mirroring the one below, leaving no gaps or thin areas.
 This takes time and skill, which is why gel nails are certainly not easy!
-The top coat should be lightly floated and not brushed into place to create a smooth dome that enhances your beautifully applied gel.
+The top coat should be lightly floated and not brushed into place to create a smooth dome that enhances the look your beautifully applied gel polish.
 If applied too thinly and unevenly, the gel will simply peel and chip.
 If any areas are left untouched by any layer of gel, they will lift and chip.
 Check each layer for perfection.
 Three thin color layers are much better than two thick ones, ensuring a full cure and preventing chipping.

 ⭐️ Lamp Issues